exonum/exonum-doc/src/architecture/configuration.md

 node.

 Local parameters may be changed by editing the configuration file and restarting the node to apply changes.
+In certain cases, additional actions may be required to keep the system operational.

-So that the node retained its functionality when changing keys, you also need to update the list of validator keys using the global variables updater service.
+**Example.** To keep a node operating when changing its validator key, you also need to update the corresponding global variable (the list of validator keys) using the global variables updater service.

 ## Sample Configuration File